-As discussed above, in the three audits reviewed, the inspection team reported identifying several significant audit deficiencies.
-With respect to each deficiency, based on review of the work papers and discussions with the engagement personnel, it appeared to the inspection team that the deficiency was attributable, at least in part, to the engagement personnel having approached that aspect of the audit without due professional care.
-This information provides cause for concern about whether the Firm's engagement personnel will perform all aspects of their work on issuer audits with due professional care.
-[Issuers A, B, and C]
+As discussed above, in one of the audit engagements reviewed, the inspection team identified a deficiency that is included in Part I.A of this report related to the Firm's testing of warrants.
+Based on review of the work papers and discussions with the engagement personnel, it appeared to the inspection team that the deficiency was attributable, at least in part, to the engagement personnel having approached this aspect of the audit without due professional care.
+This information provides cause for concern regarding the Firm's application of due professional care with respect to auditing warrants.
+[Issuer B]